Mount Isarog

-The broad isthmus between Lagonoy Gulf and San Miguel Bay is occupied by the isolated Mount Isarog volcano.
+The broad isthmus between Lagonoy Gulf and San Miguel Bay is occupied by the isolated Isarog volcano.

-The volcano has a 2,500 m (8202 ft) crater that is breached to the east along a narrow valley drained by the Cabongaan water stream.
+The volcano has a 2,500 m-wide (8202 ft) crater that is breached to the east along a narrow valley drained by the Rangas River.
 A major debris avalanche deposit extends northwest to the coast and into San Miguel Bay.

 The peak of the mountain marks the point where the borders of six municipalities and one city meet (listed in clockwise direction, starting north): Goa, Tigaon, Ocampo, Pili, Naga City, Tinambac and Calabanga.

-Mount Isarog was where local troops of the Philippine Army and Constabulary units and Bicolano guerrillas hid during the Japanese Occupation.
+Isarog Volcano was where local troops of the Philippine Army and Constabulary units and Bicolano guerrillas hid during the Japanese Occupation.
 In the 1970s, with the leadership of Romulo Jallores and his brother, they established the New People's Army in the Bicol region at the foot of this mountain.